aleksispi/airloc/README.md

 ```

 ### Code structure overview
 All configurations of various models etcetera are set in `config.py`.
 Files related to the patch embedder is found in the folder `doerchnet`.
 Various logging (training statistics, final model weights, and so on) is sent to the folder `logs`.
 The folder `data` contains the data (including splits) used in the paper.
+Example games similar to the human performance evaluation desribed in the paper can be found in the folder `human-game`.
 When running the code the first time, first unzip all data folders.

 ### Training
 To pretrain the patch embedder in a self-supervised fashion a la [Doersch et al. (2015)](https://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Doersch_Unsupervised_Visual_Representation_ICCV_2015_paper.pdf), run from the top level folder: